seconion/notable-enhanced/README.md

 - **Activity indicators**: Dots on dates with notebook activity
 - **Today's Notes list**: Shows all notebooks edited on selected date

+### AI To-Do Generation (NEW!)
+- **Handwriting to To-Do**: Select any handwritten text and convert it into a digital To-Do list item.
+- **Gemini Powered**: Uses Google's Gemini 2.0 Flash model for fast and accurate recognition.
+- **Calendar Integration**: Generated to-dos appear in the "To-Do" section of the Calendar view.
+- **Interactive List**: Check off items to mark them as done.

 ### UI Improvements
 - **Color customization**: 7 accent colors (Black, Blue, Red, Green, Orange, Purple, Teal)
 - **Optimized for Boox Air4C** color e-ink display